astronomer/airflow-provider-kafka/README.md

 **Why not release this into airflow directly ?** I could probably make the PR and get it through, but the airflow code base is getting huge and I don't want to burden the maintainers with code that they don't own for maintainence.
 Also there's been multiple attempts to get a Kafka provider in before and this is just faster.

-**Why is most of the configuration handled in a dict ?** Because that's how `confluen-kafka` does it.
+**Why is most of the configuration handled in a dict ?** Because that's how `confluent-kafka` does it.
 I'd rather maintain interfaces that people already using kafka are comfortable with as a starting point - I'm happy to add more options/ interfaces in later but would prefer to be thoughtful about it to ensure that there difference between these operators and the actual client interface are minimal.

 ## Development